dotnet/machinelearning/README.md

 // Path to your training tsv file.
 You can use machinelearning/test/data/wikipedia-detox-250-line-data.tsv var dataPath = "wikipedia-detox-250-line-data.tsv";
 var mlContext = new MLContext();
-var reader = mlContext.Data.CreateTextLoader(new TextLoader.Options
+var loader = mlContext.Data.CreateTextLoader(new TextLoader.Options
 {
 	Columns = new[] {
 		new TextLoader.Column("SentimentText", DataKind.String, 1),